Quick start

 - Find a fertile window for regular cycles.

-- Understand that ovulation can vary month to month.
+- Understand why ovulation and fertile windows can shift month to month.

 What this calculator is for

-The Conception Calculator estimates ovulation-based conception timing from last period, cycle length, and luteal phase.
+The Conception Calculator estimates ovulation-based conception timing, fertile window, and next period from last period, cycle length, and luteal phase.

-Use it when you want to: Estimate conception timing from cycle data.
+Use it when you want to: Estimate conception timing from LMP and cycle length.
 Find a fertile window for regular cycles.

 What to enter